Expert insights on insurance claims, policyholder rights, and how to navigate the claims process from licensed public adjusters.

 Texas insurance law includes specific provisions related to property insurance claim handling, statutory deadlines, and the policyholder's right to hire a licensed public adjuster.
 This article is an informational overview — not legal advice.
 For questions about how these provisions apply to a specific claim, consult a licensed Texas attorney.

-Xactimate is the industry-standard estimating software used by over 90% of insurance carriers.
+Xactimate is the most widely used estimating software in U.S. property insurance.
 Understanding how it calculates repair costs, why two estimates can differ dramatically, and which line items insurers commonly omit can help policyholders identify underpayment.

 Mold can begin growing within 24 to 48 hours of water damage, and Texas insurance policies typically cap mold coverage between $5,000 and $25,000.
 This guide explains mold growth timelines, Texas insurance coverage limits, remediation costs, and how public adjusters help document and value mold-related claims.